Startup Name Generator

 This company works with biometric authentication.
-Facial, voice and behavioural recognition.
+Facial, voice and behavioral recognition.
 It was primarily developed for banks to help prevent fraud.
 It is an intelligent system that you control, thus the use of the term brain.
 The name is easy to remember and spell.
 The name takes away some of the seriousness behind the product.
-As a back end system to prevent against serious banking fraud the light-hearted nature of the name could be limiting in it’s growth.
+As a back end system to prevent serious banking fraud the light-hearted nature of the name could be limiting in its growth.

 This is a tech startup developing autonomous vehicles.
 The first part of the name is Ox, based on the companies location, Oxford England.
 ‘Botica’ derives from robotics.
 One thing to note in this name is that without knowing where they are based the ‘Ox’ a the beginning could relate to other things, like the animal.
 This abbreviated place name mixed into a compound word makes a phonetically interesting word, that is easy to remember and unique, but the meaning behind it doesn’t hold up under closer scrutiny.

 This company cleverly tailors supplements to their customers based on genetic data.
 The name is the smart combination of root and routine.
 Root in this instance refers to both the natural ingredients of the supplements, plus suggests the company are addressing the ‘root’ of the issue.
 ‘Routine’ refers to the supplements becoming part of your daily routine.
 However, the purposeful misspelling will mean explaining how to spell it to potential customers and investors.